apnadkarni/blt/doc/comboframe.rst

     the forms acceptable to **Tk_GetPixels**.
 If *numPixels* is "0.0", no focus highlight is drawn around the widget.
 The default is "2".

+  **-icon** *imageName*
+    Holds the name of an image associated with the selected item.
+    *ImageName* is the name of an Tk photo or BLT picture.
+The image is not displayed by the *comboframe* widget.
+If the **-iconvariable** option is set, the value of that variable will be set to *imageName*.
+    The default is "".

+  **-iconvariable** *varName*
+    Specifies the name of a global TCL variable that contains the name of an image associated with the selected item.  *VarName* is the name of a TCL variable.
+This variable is used to communicate with the **blt::comboentry** or **blt::combobutton** how to change its icon.
+If *varName* is "", no variable is set.
+The default is "".

   **-padx**  *numPixels*
     Sets the padding to the left and right of the embedded child widget.
     *NumPixels* can be a list of one or two screen distances.
 If